 Historic Churches

-Buildings of worship on Main Street in Fishkill that were built prior to the war are located nearer to the Van Wyck Homestead.
+Buildings of worship on Main Street in Fishkill that were built before the war are located closer to the Van Wyck Homestead.

 Trinity Episcopal Church traces its founding to 1756.
 The original church building, constructed by October 1768, continues to offer services.
 The building was occupied by New York’s Third Provincial Congress during 1776.
 The congress recommended that New York’s delegates to the Second Continental Congress oppose independence.
 The church served as a military hospital for Washington’s army.

-The Fishkill Reformed Church was organized during 1716 and the building was erected during 1725.
-This church also was occupied during 1776 by New York’s Third Provincial Congress.
+The Fishkill Reformed Church was organized during 1716, and the building was erected during 1725.
+This church was also occupied in 1776 by New York’s Third Provincial Congress.
 The delegates had abandoned Trinity Church when the lack of glass window panes in that structure allowed birds to fly about the building.
 The church also served as a prison.
 One of its occupants was the alleged double spy Enoch Crosby.

 Depot Preservation Battle

 Within the last few years, a new battle has emerged over the remaining 20 acres of open space within the National Register-designated site for the Fishkill Supply Depot.
-The conflict pits preservation against development and it involves historians, preservationists, local government and a company that proposed building a retail development known as Continental Commons.
+The conflict pits preservation against development and involves historians, preservationists, local government, and a company that proposed building a retail development called Continental Commons.

 The Friends of the Fishkill Supply Depot claim the development will destroy archaeological features and artifacts documented in studies of the remaining open space.
 They claim the land includes the military burial ground.

-Originally, the specific location of the supply depot cemetery had been a mystery.
+Originally, the exact location of the supply depot cemetery was a mystery.
 While a memorial had been erected south of the Van Wyck homestead by the Daughters of the American Revolution and dedicated on October 14, 1897, the designation was relocated to the home’s property during subsequent road construction.

-More recent studies by preservationists about the cemetery location possibly have misled people.
-The claim of a burial ground at the depot has been disputed with research while the preservationists don’t appear to acknowledge an important detail — military installations such as forts and depots, historically, interred personnel beyond a facility’s boundaries, especially if the deaths were associated with disease.
+More recent studies by preservationists on the cemetery’s location may have misled people.
+The claim of a burial ground at the depot has been disputed with research, while the preservationists don’t appear to acknowledge an important detail — military installations such as forts and depots, historically, interred personnel beyond a facility’s boundaries, especially if the deaths were associated with disease.
 A colonial cemetery about a mile east of the Fishkill Depot site possibly is more likely the final resting place for Americans who died at the installation.

-Ongoing verbal and written sparring, including accusations of deceit, have been traded between the developer and preservationists.
-Court hearings have been held and a solution remains unsettled as of early 2020.
+Ongoing verbal and written sparring, including accusations of deceit, has been traded between the developer and preservationists.
+Court hearings have been held, and a solution remains unsettled as of early 2020.

 - Prevent further disturbance and development of the properties within the 70-acre Fishkill Supply Depot site.